Your one stop shop for yacht jobs

 There is no set answer to this as it varies with each individual.
 It could take you a day, week, month, or more!
 We recommend logging into Meridian° and applying for jobs daily.
 Make sure that your profile is updated, and you are ready to be hired by having all your certifications uploaded and up to date.
 The more you are using the platform the more likely you will land a dream job!

 Absolutely.
 We have seen an increase in demand for American crew for little over 2 years now.
 Essentially when COVID started, and the boarders shut.
 A lot of programs have also remained dockside and not travelled as much which has also cause a trend to hire American crew that don’t need to leave the US every 6 months.

-We facilitate the software service for the Crew Agencies and employers looking to fill their jobs.
+We facilitate the software service for Crew Agencies and employers looking to fill their jobs.
 They source their crew from us, and you have access to all their jobs too.
 You log into your profile, go to your dashboard and you can apply for jobs right from there.
 You can also click the jobs icon at the top and search that way.
+You can also apply from your phone with "Meri" our Chatbot.
 Once you apply for the job, your application will go directly to the agency or employer looking to fill that role.
 We do not put you forward for roles, you put yourself forward.